usmantahir6/Usmantahir6/README.md

 # 👋 Hi, I'm Usman Tahir, a QA Engineer

 I’m a passionate **QA Engineer** with hands-on experience in **manual and automation testing**, focused on delivering high-quality, reliable, and scalable software.
-I enjoy breaking things (responsibly 😄) and building robust test frameworks that help teams ship faster with confidence.
+I enjoy breaking things (responsibly) and building robust test frameworks that help teams ship faster with confidence.

 ---